bmartel/phperclip/README.md

 ### Slots

 Phperclip features a concept known as slots which at it's very core is just a string value.
 Slots are used to order and/or key files by their clippable.
-There are helper scopes on the `TippingCanoe\Phperclip\Model\File` class to help with retrieving files based on their slot values.
+There are helper scopes on the `Bmartel\Phperclip\Model\File` class to help with retrieving files based on their slot values.

 ```
 Note: When storing files without a clippable (globally), keep in mind that they are all sharing the same slot scope and cannot have duplicates.